opensesame-dii/tremor_analysis_python/multiple_analysis/README.md

 ## How to use

 ### Launch program
-After doing `Conda activation` and setting "current directory" to here "continuous_analize", launch with a command that replaces `app.py` with `multiple.py` from case `app.py`.
+After doing [Conda activation](../README.md#conda-activation) and setting "current directory" to here "continuous_analize", enter the following command to launch the program.
 Command line arguments work in the same way as `app.py`.
 ```
 python multiple.py (arguments)
 ```